russodomenic5-collab/Cyclistic_Case_Study/README.md

 **Observation**:

 .
-Members ride steadily on weekdays, reflecting commuting patterns.
+Casual riders show clear seasonal and weekly fluctuations: they ride more in warmer months (summer peaks) and heavily on weekends.

 .
-Casual riders peak heavily on weekends and in summer months, showing seasonality and leisure-based use.
+Members maintain a steady pattern across months and weekdays, with a smaller but consistent increase in summer.

+.
+Casual ridership drops sharply during colder months, while members continue riding year-round.

 **Interpretation**:

 .
-Members rely on Cyclistic as part of their daily routines.
+Casual riders are more influenced by weather and leisure time, aligning with recreational use.

 .
-Casuals ride more for recreation, tourism, or good-weather outings.
+Members rely on Cyclistic for commuting or daily transportation needs, explaining their stable ridership across seasons and weekdays.

+.
+Weekday vs weekend differences highlight purpose of use: commuting vs leisure.

 <img width="999" height="799" alt="Cyclistic Rideable Type_ Members vs Casuals" src="https://github.com/user-attachments/assets/1455e15d-db7c-41b7-bc33-a4c93e0eb020" />